Updated October 2017

 The Keen Newport H2

-hit the nail on the head for closed shoe designs for us.
+hit the nail on the head for closed shoe designs.
 While the shoe scored well in comfort and stability, it didn't win in any category.
-Yet the shoe's overall design, attention to detail and solid scores in each category bring it to be a great choice for a closed design.
-If you are looking for a more streamlined shoe with less volume, check out the Teva Dozer, one of our other favorites.
+Yet the shoe's overall design, attention to detail and solid scores in each category bring it to be a great choice for its type.
+Most people with water-based adventures in the future will benefit from this pair.

 Top Pick for Support and Problem Feet

-We've all seen Chacos on people's feet; maybe even in totally inappropriate times where typical products fall short, such as periods of long standing.
-While we were a bit perplexed at first with the Chaco Yampa z/2
+'s on people's feet; maybe even at inappropriate times where typical products fall short, such as periods of long standing.
+We were a bit perplexed at first with the Chaco z/2 Classic

 Analysis and Test Results

-Ty Caldwell jumps rock to rock in the Chaco Unaweep z/1
+Ty Caldwell jumps rock to rock in some Chaco's.

-Generally, there are two main categories: open design and closed design.
+There are two main sandal categories: open design and closed design.

-Open Design: Open design shoes, such as the Chaco Yampa
+Open Design: Open design shoes, such as the Chaco Z/2 Classic

 or the Teva Terra-Fi

 , are simplistic designs that resemble a glorified flip-flop.
-These designs are great for use in the water, light hiking, casual wear and really any sort of adventure that doesn't get too burly.
+These designs are great for use in the water, light hiking, casual wear, and any adventure that doesn't get too burly.
 In addition to being extremely lightweight, this design also dries quicker and are more packable than their closed design counterparts.

 Closed Design: Closed designs resemble shoes with vented areas and drainage opportunities throughout, and offer protection similar to a light-hiking shoe.
 Some of these shoes are even supportive enough to use for light backpacking and heavier hiking, unlike the open design shoes.
 If this sounds like your ticket, take a look at our award-winning Keen Newport H2